AliceWonderMiscreations/ContentSecurityPolicy/README.md

 more information on how, the
 [W3C documentation](https://w3c.github.io/webappsec-csp/#security-considerations)
 does a really good job at explaining.

+### The SHA-2 Method

+An even more robust method of securing inline scripts is to send a SHA-2 hash of inline scripts as part of the CSP header.

 The `frame-src`, `child-src`, and `worker-src` Directives